 If the examiner gives you an instruction which you are unsure about, ask them to repeat it.

-The practical now includes a section called independent driving.
+The practical now includes a section of 20 Minutes independent driving.
 Its aim is to assess a candidates ability to make their own decisions whilst driving.
-It requires the test candidate to drive by either following a series of directions, following traffic signs, or a combination of both, for about ten minutes.
+It requires the test candidate to drive by following directions from a Sat Nav or following traffic signs, the examiner will tell you which you have to follow.
+They'll set the Sat Nav up for you.

 When taking the independent driving test: